magento/merchdocs/src/stores/compliance-gdpr.md

 ## Best Practices

-- Examine the current [privacy policies]({% link stores/privacy-policy.md %}) for all of your Magento stores to ensure that they align with any applicable legal requirements (including, but not limited to GDPR and CCPA).
+- Examine the current [privacy policies]({% link stores/privacy-policy.md %}) for all of your stores to ensure that they align with any applicable legal requirements (including, but not limited to GDPR and CCPA).

 - Update your [Google settings]({% link stores/compliance-privacy-google.md %}) to ensure that they align with your legal obligations regarding the use of personal data.

 - Maintain transparency, and keep thorough documentation.

-- Visit the [Magento website][1]{:target="_blank"} to learn how Magento helps merchants comply with applicable legal obligations.
+- Visit [our website][1]{:target="_blank"} to learn how Adobe helps merchants comply with applicable legal obligations.

 - For data flow diagrams and database entity mapping, see the [Personal Information Reference][2]{: target="_blank"}.